-Chapter 11: Nuclear Magnetic Resonance with NMRglue#
+Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 Nuclear magnetic resonance (NMR) spectroscopy is one of the most common and powerful analytical methods used in modern chemistry.
-Up to this point, we having been primarily dealing with text-based data files - that is, files that can be opened with a text editor and still contain human comprehensible information.
+Up to this point, we having been primarily dealing with text-based data files - that is, files that can be opened with a text editor and still contain human comprehendible information.
 If you open most files that come out of an NMR instrument in a text editor, it will look more like gibberish than anything a human should be able to read.
-This is because they are binary files; they are written in computer language rather than human language.
+This is because they are binary files - they are written in computer language rather than human language.

 import nmrglue as ng